cuba-platform/cuba-dnd/README.md

 ```

 ### Description
-This add-on contains components, that implement Drag & Drop functionality.
-To handle component's drop action it is necessary to implement DropHandler interface, that contains two methods:
+This add-on contains components that implement Drag & Drop functionality.
+To handle a component's drop action, it is necessary to implement DropHandler interface that contains two methods:
-- drop(DragAndDropEvent event) - method that handle transferable component's drop;
+- drop(DragAndDropEvent event) - method that handles transferable component's drop;
-- getCriterion() - returns the AcceptCriterion that used to evaluate whether the dragged component will be handed over to drop method.
+- getCriterion() - returns the AcceptCriterion that is used to evaluate whether the dragged component will be handed over to drop method.

-In order to accept Drop event components must provide AcceptCriterion object.
+In order to accept a Drop event, components must provide the AcceptCriterion object.
 AcceptCriterion interface has two main inheritors - ServerSideCriterion and AcceptCriterionWrapper.
-If you want to check accept criterion on a browser side you have to implement AcceptCriterionWrapper interface.
+If you want to check an accept criterion on a browser side, you have to implement AcceptCriterionWrapper interface.

 ### Quick start
-To use this add-on in Cuba Studio project follow next steps:
+To use this add-on in a CUBA Studio project, follow the steps below:

-1. Download it.
+1. Download the add-on.
-2. In Cuba Studio Project Properties click on Edit.
-In the App Components section add this add-on.
-2. In xml file of your screen you should add following xmlns:
+2. Edit Project Properties in CUBA Studio.
+On the App components panel click the plus button next to Custom components.
+3. In the Custom application component dialog, select the add-on in the Registered project drop-down list.
+4. Add the following xmlns in in the XML descriptor of the screen:

 ```
 xmlns:dnd="http://schemas.haulmont.com/dnd/0.1/drag-and-drop.xsd"
 ```

-After completing this steps in Cuba Studio project will be available dnd components.
+After completing these steps, the DnD component will become available in CUBA Studio.

 #### Sample task
 Let's try to create a small todo-list app.
-It will provide a predefined set of tod-actions, that can be added to todo-list.
+It will provide a predefined set of todo-actions that can be added to the todo-list.

-To do this app it is necessary to implement next features:
+In this app we will implement the following features:
  - dragging components to the list;
  - reordering components in the list;
  - deleting components.

 #### Step-by-step guide
-Create a new CUBA project and add this add-on.
+Create a new CUBA project and add the DnD add-on to it.

 ![](/sreenshots/1-Adding-addon.png "Adding add-on")

-In the GENERIC UI tab create new "Blank screen".
+In the GENERIC UI tab create a new screen using "Blank screen" template.

-In this app we create two panels.
-First panel is a palette that contains actions,
-second is a dashboard that contains list of actions.
+We will divide this screen into two panels: the first panel is a palette that contains actions, the second is a dashboard that contains the list of actions.
-First of all, add dependency in xml of the screen:
+First of all, add the dependency to the XML descriptor of the screen:
 ```
 xmlns:dnd="http://schemas.haulmont.com/dnd/0.1/drag-and-drop.xsd"
 ```

-and add the following XML block:
+and add the following block:
 ```xml
 <layout>
     <hbox id="root"